Kate Beckinsale Fully Commits to Singing Prince’s ‘Kiss’ in Her Car

-Kate Beckinsale Fully Commits to Singing Prince’s ‘Kiss’ in Her Own Carpool Karaoke: Watch!
+Kate Beckinsale Fully Commits to Singing Prince’s ‘Kiss’ in Her Own Carpool Karaoke

 Kate Beckinsale proved she’s not afraid to break it down on Tuesday in a funny Instagram video with a friend.
-The pair were sitting side by side in a car when she started belting out Prince’s 1986 hit “Kiss.”
+The pair were seated in a car when the 45-year-old actress started belting out Prince’s 1986 hit song, “Kiss.”

-For her hysterical appearance, the British actress rocked oversized shades and a white tank top, not letting her seat belt hold her back as she jammed out.
+For her hysterical appearance, the British star rocked over-sized shades and a white tank top, not letting her seat belt hold her back as she jammed out.

-For the sing along, Beckinsale adopted Prince’s high falsetto, swaying from side to side before literally hopping up and down in her seat at one particularly passionate part of the performance.
+For the singalong, Beckinsale attempted Prince’s high falsetto, swaying from side to side before literally hopping up and down in her seat at one particularly passionate part of the song.

-Prior to showing off her many vocal talents, Beckinsale recently opened up about the fact that she was almost cast as Wonder Woman.
+Prior to showing off her many vocal talents, Beckinsale recently opened up about how she was almost cast as Wonder Woman.

 “There was a period to time, a long time ago, when [producer] Joel Silver was involved with [the film],” she told Variety in a recent interview.
 “But it worked out beautifully.
 That was a wonderful film that Gal did.”